Why Invest in a Luxury Salon?

 Many people inaccurately assume that they must have hairstyling or fashion industry experience to achieve success in the luxury hair salon segment.
 That’s simply not the case.
 The most relevant experience you could have is running or managing a business and possessing the ability to find, hire and motivate top talent.

-“There are a number of types of people who can do this well,” says Dessange Group North America CEO and President Linda Chadwick.
+“There are a number of types of people who can do this well,” says Dessange Group North America President and CEO John Costanza.
 “Somebody who’s stronger in some areas, such as marketing or operations, but who understands how to recruit talent is a great candidate.
 It’s very helpful when a franchisee thinks in terms of an entire market, rather than one salon.”